polymonster/pmfx-shader/readme.md

 ## Unique pmfx features

+### GLES 2.0 / GLSL 2.0 cbuffers

+cbuffers are emulated for older glsl versions, a cbuffer is packed into a single float4 array.
+The uniform float4 array (`glUniform4fv`) is named after the cbuffer, you can find the uniform location from this name using `glUniformLocation`.
+The count of the float4 array is the number of members the cbuffer where float4 and float4x4 are supported and float4x4 count for 4 array elements.
+You can use the generated c++ structs from pmfx to create a coherent copy of the uniform data on the cpu.
+GLES 2.0 / GLSL 2.0 cbuffers

+cbuffers are emulated for older glsl versions, a cbuffer is packed into a single float4 array.
+The uniform float4 array (`glUniform4fv`) is named after the cbuffer, you can find the uniform location from this name using `glUniformLocation`.
+The count of the float4 array is the number of members the cbuffer where float4 and float4x4 are supported and float4x4 count for 4 array elements.
+You can use the generated c++ structs from pmfx to create a coherent copy of the uniform data on the cpu.

 ### cbuffer_offset / texture_offset

 HLSL has different registers for textures, vertex buffers, cbuffers and un-ordered access views.
 Metal and Vulkan have some differences where the register indices are shared across different resource types.
 To avoid collisions in different API backends you can supply offsets using the following command line options.